doczjs/docz/README.md

 ## 💭 &nbsp; Needing Help?

-If you need some help you can chat with us on [our Discord server](https://discord.gg/Qec87en), you have a great team to help you:
+If you need some help you can chat with us on [our Discord server](https://discord.gg/Qec87en), we have a great team to help you:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->